jiangelle/papers/TopicModeling/README.md

     - Draw a topic z<sub>di</sub> from multinomial &theta;<sub>d</sub>;
     - Draw a word w<sub>di</sub> from multinomial &phi;<sub>z<sub>di</sub></sub>;
     - Draw a timestamp t<sub>di</sub> from Beta &psi;<sub>z<sub>di</sub></sub>;
-  - They evaluate their model on 3 dataset: NIPS papers(17 years: 1987-2003), A Researcher's Emails(9 months), State-of-the-Union Addresses(21 decades) and compare TOT to LDA.
+  - They use Gibbs Sampling to perform approximate inference and evaluate their model on 3 dataset: NIPS papers(17 years: 1987-2003), A Researcher's Emails(9 months), State-of-the-Union Addresses(21 decades) and compare TOT to LDA.
 Also, they use topic distributions of documents to predict timestamps.
 Number of topics T is fixed to be 50. &alpha;=50/T, &beta; = 0.1.